Disclosure Notice

 Operations, Growth and Competitive Risks

-Knife River operates in a highly competitive industry.
+We operate in a highly competitive industry.

-Furthermore, new acquisition opportunities are subject to competitive bidding environments, which may increase the prices the Company must pay to successfully grow its business through acquisitions.
+Furthermore, new acquisition opportunities are and may continue to be subject to competitive bidding environments, which may increase the prices we must pay to successfully grow our business through acquisitions.

-Knife River may not be able to secure, permit or economically mine strategically located aggregate reserves.
+We may not be able to secure, permit or economically mine strategically located aggregate reserves.

-In addition, the investigation of potential acquisitions and the negotiation, drafting and execution of relevant agreements, disclosure documents and other instruments require substantial management time and attention and costs for third-party consultants.
-If a proposed acquisition is not completed for any reason, including events beyond the Company’s control, the costs incurred up to that point for the transaction likely would not be recoverable.
+In addition, the investigation of potential acquisitions and the negotiation, drafting and execution of relevant agreements, disclosure documents, regulatory filings and other instruments require substantial management time and attention and costs for third-party consultants.
+If a proposed acquisition is not completed for any reason, including events beyond our control which have occurred and may reoccur, the costs incurred up to that point for the transaction likely would not be recoverable.

 • Responsibility for certain liabilities of an acquired business, whether or not known, which could include, among other things, tax liabilities, product and other tort liabilities, breach of contract claims, environmental liabilities, permitting and regulatory compliance issues and liabilities for employment practices.